Asbestos Lawyer in Fort Worth

 People exposed to asbestos on the job may be entitled to financial compensation for their medical expenses decades later.
 In some cases, compensation may be available without need to file a lawsuit or go through a lengthy litigation process.
 But whether or not litigation is necessary in your case, you need an attorney who understands your legal rights and will advocate to move your claim forward.

 Some lawyers tell clients what they want to hear.
 Fort Worth asbestos attorney Coby L. Wooten gives honest answers to difficult questions.
 That’s because he’s focused on what really matters: getting people the compensation they deserve for their injuries.
 Case results matter – and so do you.
 Contact Coby L. Wooten, Attorney at Law, P.C., today.
-Call (866) 408-0940 to schedule an appointment at our Fort Worth or Dallas office locations.
+Call (866) 408-0940 to schedule an appointment at our Fort Worth office.
 Serving families in Fort Worth, Dallas, Arlington and throughout Texas.